-- Copy it down.
+- 1. Copy it down.
 It helps to develop your own form of shorthand to keep pace with the instructions as they are delivered, but if you don't catch it all, don't panic and don't interrupt the controller.
 Wait until he is finished to get clarification. - 2.
 Read back the instructions you do have.
 Don't interpret them and don't try to remember anything you haven't written down.
 Just read what you have.
 If the instructions are incorrect or incomplete, the controller will let you know.
 Then repeat these first two steps until you have it all. - 3.
 Compare the clearance to the one you filed in your flight plan.
 Trace the route from departure to destination on your charts and make sure it gets you where you want to go.
 Also, check the minimum en route altitudes along the way and that you and your airplane are comfortable with them. - 4.
 Request any changes or clarification, such as a lower altitude, or a more direct route. - 5.
 Set up your radios.
-Dial in the tower frequency in the first COM radio and your first departure control or center frequency in the second COM radio; set the first NAV radio to the first en route fix and dial the OBS to the course for this fix; set the second NAV radio to identify the first intersection and dial in the second OBS to the proper radial. - 6.
-Set your transponder to the assigned squawk code after you have been cleared onto the assigned runway.
+Dial in the tower frequency in the first COM radio and your first departure control or center frequency in the second COM radio; set the first NAV radio to the first en route fix and dial the OBS to the course for this fix; set the second NAV radio to identify the first intersection and dial in the second OBS to the proper radial. - Set your transponder to the assigned squawk code after you have been cleared onto the assigned runway.

-IFR clearance information contains the same seven items:

-1. Your plane's full identification - make sure it's your ID.
+IFR clearance information contains the same seven items: 1.
+Your plane's full identification - make sure it's your ID.

 - 2. Your clearance limit, which is your destination airport unless you've been cleared short for some reason. - 3.
 Your route.
 Usually, this is "as filed." - 4.
-Departure instructions.
-This should mention the runway on which you are departing, the heading you turn to after takeoff, and any subsequent radar vector or VOR fix. - 5.
+If the controller issues a standard instrument departure (SID), they will tell you at this point.
+Should the controller leave out this information, an instrument departure is implied and you should refer to your IFR charts for the textual description of the departure. - 5.
 Your altitude after takeoff and en route. - 6.
 The frequency for departure control. - 7.
 The transponder squawk setting.